All Episodes

 The FBI already knows it's bunk.

-And then a couple days after that, the transcript of the Flynn call with Kisliak is leaked.
+And then a couple of days after that, the transcript of the Flynn call with Kisliak is leaked.

 Those two leaks were designed to create in public the opposite of what was going on behind the scenes.

-Behind the scenes, they knew the case against Flynn had collapsed, the FBI was closing it down, and that Steele had been debunked by his own subsource.
+The FBI was closing it down, and that Steele had been debunked by his own sub-source.

 I think those leaks are a key to any conspiracy that goes forward.

-You have to understand the release of the information was designed to get the American public up in arms about something that in fact behind the scenes law enforcement had determined was a big nothing burger.
+You have to understand the release of the information was designed to get the American public up in arms about something that, in fact, behind the scenes, law enforcement had determined was a big nothing burger.

 What's next, Greg Jarrett?